XRPLF/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/send-xrp.md

 # Send XRP

-This tutorial walks through send a simple XRP Payment using JavaScript, by first stepping through the process using the XRP Test Net, then comparing that to the additional requirements for doing the equivalent in production.
+This tutorial explains how to send a simple XRP Payment using RippleAPI for JavaScript.
+First, we step through the process with the XRP Test Net.
+Then, we compare that to the additional requirements for doing the equivalent in production.

 ## Prerequisites